-In this research work, we focused on ensemble models [39], which is a machine learning approach that combines multiple other models in the prediction process.
-More specifically, the Bagging [27] model was configured to have as a base classifier the Random Forest (RF) [30], the Stacking [40] method was set to combine the base classifiers RF and J48 [36] model, and as a meta classifier the Logistic Regression (LR) [33] model and the Voting [27] method considered the same based models with the stacking, but at the final step averages the probabilities to predict the class (soft voting).
-Finally, Rotation Forest [38] was set up to use Principal Component Analysis for features transformation and the RF as a base classifier.
+In this research work, we focused on ensemble models [49], which is a machine learning approach that combines multiple other models in the prediction process.
+More specifically, the Bagging [35] model was configured to have as a base classifier the Random Forest (RF) [40], the Stacking [50] method was set to combine the base classifiers RF and J48 [46] model, and as a meta classifier the Logistic Regression (LR) [43] model and the Voting [35] method considered the same based models with the stacking, but at the final step averages the probabilities to predict the class (soft voting).
+Finally, Rotation Forest [48] was set up to use Principal Component Analysis for features transformation and the RF as a base classifier.

-To evaluate the performance of ML models, we applied 10-fold cross-validation and relied on metrics commonly used in the ML field, namely accuracy, precision, recall, and AUC.
-The definition of these metrics is based on the confusion matrix consisting of the elements true positive(Tp), true negative (Tn), false positive (Fp) and false-negative (Fn).
-Hence, the aforementioned metrics are defined as follows: Ensemble Machine-Learning Models for Breast Cancer Identification
+To evaluate the performance of ML models, we applied 10-fold crossvalidation ensuring also that one class (of either non-patients or patients) is not over-present in the test or train data.
+Also, we relied on metrics commonly used in the ML field, namely accuracy, precision, recall, and AUC.
+Note that the final score in each metric is derived by averaging the scores from all folds.
+The definition of these metrics is based on the confusion matrix consisting of the elements true positive(Tp), true negative (Tn), false positive (Fp) and falsenegative (Fn) [31].
+Hence, the aforementioned metrics are defined as follows: